kcossifos/Portfolio/EmployeeDirectory/README.md

-# Student List
+# Employee Directory

 ##Descripition
-This application is a simple representation of crud in angular.
-The user can add a student by entering their name, degree program, and grade level.
-If the user wants to edit or delete the students information they can simply click on the students name.
-This application includes the following coding languages AngularJS, CSS, and HTML.
+This is a simple application that allows a user to add an employee to a directory with the ability of deleting that employee.
+This application uses AngularJS, HTML, and CSS.

 ##Getting Started
 ```